Crujera27/fivem-autobc/README.md

-This is the first script I ever published.
-Remember this is redistribute under the GNU GPLv3 license.
-You can easily configure it.

-Whats this will do?

-This will send message to you server chat every X time you put in the config.

-How to install?

-Download the script in the release tab of this repository.
-Click the version that you wish.Unzip the folder, after of that drag and drop the folder in to the resources folder.
-If you put in in a folder that dosn't start when the server starts add this to you server.cfg
+# Auto Broadcast Script

+# Overview

+This script allows you to easily configure and schedule automated messages to be sent to your server's chat at specified intervals.
+Installation

+Follow these steps to install the script:

+    Download the Script:
+        Go to the "Release" tab in this repository.
+        Choose the version you want to use and download it.

+    Unzip the Folder:
+        Once downloaded, unzip the folder to access its contents.

+    Move to Resources Folder:
+        Locate your server's resources folder.
+        Drag and drop the unzipped folder into the resources directory.

+    Configure Server Start (if needed):
+        If the folder you placed the script into doesn't automatically start when the server starts, add the following lines to your server.cfg file:

+    cfg

     ensure crujera-AutoBC
     start crujera-AutoBC

-If you have somthing like this:

-ensure [addons]

-start [addons]

-You can just drag and drop to that folder.
+        If your server.cfg file already has lines like ensure [addons] and start [addons], you can simply drag and drop the script folder into the appropriate location.

+# Usage

+Once installed, you can configure the script by editing its configuration files to set the desired message intervals and content.
+License

+This project is distributed under the GNU General Public License version 3.
+For more details, please refer to the LICENSE file.